The Origin of the 365 Day Money Challenge

 Using a Money-Saving App as an Alternative

-If you prefer to try to save money with an app, you might want to consider using one like Empower.
-All you have to do is install Empower, and it’ll analyze your savings account balances.
+If you prefer to try to save money with an app, you might want to consider using one like Digit.
+All you have to do is install Digit and it’ll analyze your savings account balances.
 It will automatically place small withdrawals into a savings account for you – money you probably won’t even notice.
 Once you activate the app, it requires almost no effort and you’ll be on your way to building your savings account.
-Check it out at Empower.
+Check it out at Digit.

 Do you have a favorite money challenge?
 Share it in the comments below.